 If you want to see how your score compares to others, you can use the following charts:

-- VO2 Max Chart – Cooper Fitness Run Test – Females
+VO2 Max Charts for Cooper Fitness Run Test – Females

 How to Estimate Your VO2 Max Using the Bruce Protocol Treadmill Test